Cor-Ina/CorinaMurg/README.md

 A self-taught frontend developer with a background in math teaching and a passion for accessibility.
 <br>
-<br>✔️ I'm an Accessibility Specialist with a [DHS Trusted Tester certification](https://www.linkedin.com/feed/update/urn:li:activity:7164319315268124672/).
+<br>✔️ I'm an Accessibility Engineer with a [DHS Trusted Tester certification](https://www.linkedin.com/feed/update/urn:li:activity:7164319315268124672/).
 <br>
 <br>✔️ I created [Web for Everyone](https://webforeveryone.us), an initiative dedicated to teaching junior developers to actively embrace accessibility.
 The project is a
 beginner-friendly source of
 - articles on accessibility essentials;
 - techniques to avoid common accessibility bugs in portfolio sites or projects.

-✔️ I'm a frontend developer and maintainer with the [Yuris Coding Club](https://www.yuriscodingclub.com/), an open-source community focused on inclusion and accessibility.
-[Tagged!
-The Html Quiz](https://github.com/YurisCodingClub/html-tag-quiz) is a current project whose goal is threefold:
-- engage developers and designers from around the globe in conversations about accessibility
-- raise awareness about the importance of semantic HTML in creating accessible websites
-- test developers' knowledge on HTML tags
 <br>

 ## 🏆 Accolades: